 "Cohousing is intrinsically an affordable model: one of its main purposes, outside of a strong sense of community, is limiting resource consumption by sharing resources.
 The savings in energy, maintenance costs, and food outweigh the apparent up-front costs due to new construction.
-A survey of 200 cohousing residents showed minimum cost savings of $200 per month per household, with some even saving over $2,000."- -
+A survey of 200 cohousing residents showed minimum cost savings of $200 per month per household.

 - Charles Durrett, McCamant & Durrett Architects